jlperona-teaching/ecs390-spring20/syllabus/syllabus.md

 As [Kathy Obear](https://drkathyobear.com/) mentions in her *Suggested List of Learning Guidelines*:

 > The wisdom you get from this class can leave the room, but people's words stay here.

+While you can record the seminars on your own—I cannot prevent you from doing so—*distributing any recordings will be considered academic misconduct and reported to OSSJA*.
+Leave people's words inside the meeting.
+Furthermore, I own the copyright to any lecture recordings, so you can get in trouble there as well.

 ### GitHub